 Seed encapsulation ensures that included fertilizers, pesticides, or fungicides remain near the seed.

 This reduces cost significantly in contrast to bare seed planting materials that require broadcast spreading of these agrochemicals.
 Conventional broadcast fertilizers and side-dressing fertilizers can be wasteful.
-We have designed the KAPSOL™ Technology to work with standard farm equipment.
+We have designed the KAPSOL™ Platform to work with standard farm equipment.

 The KAPSOL™platform serves as a micro-environment which may protect and nourish the seed from planting through germination, even in poor soil conditions.

 Once watered, the dissolved capsule releases a customized blend of nutrients and agrochemicals.
-Based on our studies, plants grown using KAPSOL™ technology have a significantly higher biomass than conventionally planted seeds.
+Based on our studies, plants grown using KAPSOL™ Platform have a significantly higher biomass than conventionally planted seeds.
 We also found that by week twelve, our KAPSOL™ plants were significantly taller.

 KAPSOL™ contains an extremely minimal percentage of the chemical treatments used in conventional farming.
 By dosing ingredients in a factory-controlled environment, we are able to accurately measure quantities with scientific precision using only what the seed requires to grow and no more.